fabi-cast/AB-Bayesian/README.md

-# AB-Bayesian
+# AB Bayesian testing

-Some examples of AB-testing in the context of frequentist and Bayesian approaches
+In this repo, we will show some examples of AB-testing in the context of frequentist and Bayesian approaches.